 Looking to improve the user onboarding experience within your product?
 Want to not just acquire new users, but get them to stick around with your product for the long-run?

 Not all user onboarding is created equal, and there’s a key principle that’s easy to overlook when designing your product’s first-time user experience:

 Users come to your product looking to address a need, and at its core, your onboarding must help them appreciate how your product can help — why your product should matter to them.

-Yet as a first-time user of other digital products, you’ve likely experienced time and again products where onboarding is limited to feature-centric UI tours that do little to explain what needs the product can help solve.
-Or maybe you’re immediately directed to invest time into configuring the product before it’s clear what it even does.
+Yet as a first-time user of other digital products, you’ve likely experienced time and again products where onboarding is limited to feature-centric UI tours that do little to explain what user needs the product can help solve.
+Or maybe you’re immediately directed to invest time into configuring the product from onboarding before it’s clear what it even does.

-The five stages of product onboarding
+The five stages of user-driven product onboarding

 Below we’ll explore each phase in turn…